Contact details for Chair & Vice Chair

 Mrs Julia Creaton

-As a parent governor, I am particularly interested in community relations, safeguarding and teaching and learning.
+As a co-opted governor, I am particularly interested in community relations, safeguarding and teaching and learning.
 I am a music teacher, currently teaching in an independent school in Birmingham.
 I enjoy governance, as it gives me an opportunity to contribute positively to my children’s school and the wider community.

 Mr Charles Flood